-The priority and purpose of the conservation areas is to maintain large tracts of undeveloped land, much of which is forested, that has wildlife habitat, watershed, conservation corridor, and other natural resource values.
-To this end, permitted land uses in these areas should be limited primarily to forestry, agricultural, low density residential, and accessory uses to the permitted uses on the same lot.
+The priority and purpose in the conservation areas is to maintain large tracts of undeveloped land, much of which is forested, that has wildlife habitat, watershed, conservation corridor, and other natural resource values.
+To this end permitted land uses in these areas should be limited primarily to forestry, agricultural, low density residential, and accessory uses to the permitted uses on the same lot.
 New or extended town roads through these areas are prohibited.

-Allowed Uses

-Accessory Dwelling Unit

-Accessory Use or Structure

-Agriculture

-Cemetery

-Dwelling Single Family

-Dwelling Two Family

-Family Child Care Home

-Forestry

-Home Occupation

-Reservoir

-Residential Care Home

-Conditional Uses
+Uses

-Agri-tourism

-B&B
+Allowed Accessory Apartment Dwelling Accessory Use Agriculture Cemetery Dwelling Single Family Dwelling Two Family Family Child Care Home Forestry Home Occupation Reservoir Residential Care Home

-Home Business
+Conditional Agri-tourism B&B Home Business

-PUD - residential only